The Dark Side of Dubai (Is it Worth Visiting?)

 So Dubai drinks the sea.
 Water here is the most expensive in the world – costing more than petrol to produce, and the enormous desalination plants that prop up the metropolis belch out vast amounts of carbon dioxide into the atmosphere.

-12: Toxic beaches that make tourists sick in Dubai
+13: Toxic beaches that make tourists SICK in Dubai

 It’s no surprise these days that beaches at popular tourist spots have become very polluted and continue to do so, but wait until you hear the shocking experiences of tourists who swam at the beaches in Dubai.